COGS18/COGS18.github.io/assets/intro/syllabus.md

 ## COURSE OBJECTIVES

-- Program at an introductory level in the Python programming language
+Our main goal is that you are able to program at an introductory level in the Python programming language at the end of this course.
+To that end we expect that you will be able to:

-- Read basic Python programs, recognizing the structures they use and be able to explain how they work
+- Read basic Python programs, recognizing the structures used and explaining how they work
-- Solve basic problems using programmatic solutions
+- Write Python code to solve basic computational problems
-- Write and debug small Python programs
+- Debug small Python programs by identifying and fixing the bug
-- Execute Python programs on your local computer, using notebooks and the command line
+- Execute Python programs in Jupyter notebooks and from Python scripts
+- Demonstrate familiarity with the command line
-- Describe and implement best practices in Python, keeping in mind that programming is done by and for humans
+- Describe and implement best practices (code style, documentation, and testing) in Python

 To achieve these objectives, information will be presented during lecture.
 You will have the opportunity to program in lecture, during coding lab, and throughout all assignments.
 Examples throughout this course will be related to cognitive science, focusing on data analysis, artificial intelligence, human-computer interaction, and programmatic thinking.